pavanemmadi14/Bank-Churn-Analysis/README.md

 - **Power BI Desktop** — dashboard design and visualisation
 - **DAX** — calculated measures (churn rate, retention rate, segment breakdowns)
 - **Power Query** — data transformation and age/balance grouping
+- **Sql** — data extraction, filtering, and exploratory querying of the raw customer dataset
 ---

 ## How to Use